 - Maternity pads – I took a new pack of the thick ones with me.
 You will need to change these often so having plenty is important.

 - Wash bag with shampoo, body wash, toothbrush and toothpaste, hairbrush and bobbles, deodorant and anything else that makes you feel normal!
 Miniatures take up less space.

-- Towel– in a dark colour and not one of your best ones!
+- Towel– a dark colour is best

 - Going home outfit – something comfy and loose.
 I wore leggings with a vest and dress over the top.
 Easy for breastfeeding.

 I put all of the baby’s things in a baby changing bag.
 I found it useful to keep them separate from my things to make everything easier to find.
 It is also handy to put baby’s first outfit together in a ziplock bag.
 If you are unable to dress baby after labour then your birth partner can easily find the baby’s first outfit.
 You can also do this with a second outfit if you have something special for them to wear when they are coming home.

 - Nappies – I took a small pack of Pampers size 1.
 You never know how many nappies a baby can get through.

 - Baby wipes/cotton wool balls – with my first baby I used cotton wool and water to clean the baby’s bottom.
 I found this really impractical in the hospital.
 So the second time I decided to go straight for water wipes.

 - Nappy bags – great for if you’re not near a bin as newborn nappies are pretty messy!
 Also really good for putting dirty baby clothes in.